Thank you to everyone who came along to this year and helped to make it another successful show.

 - - Dog Show (entry on the day)

 Stock Judging starts at 9:30am, so come early if you want to watch it!

 The Handicraft Section has lots of different categories from baking and jams to knitting, photography and vegetables - there's something for everyone and you can enter as many categories as you like once you have paid your show entry fee.

 In the Craft & Food Tent there will be a number of caterers selling food to eat on the day, as well as stalls selling local produce and crafts.

-As well as various trade, craft and charity stands around the show field and in the food / craft tent, this year there will also be:Courtesty of
+Various trade, craft, food and charity stands will be around the show field and in the food / craft tent.

 The show is organised by the Lochaber Agricultural Society, a committed and dedicated team who give up a lot of free time to make the show a success.
 We also have many other volunteers who help on show day.

 We hope that everybody will have a fun and safe day.
 To ensure that you do, please have a look here for current government advice on the risks of infection from contact with animals.